darielle-d/core4ce-projects/README.md

 port-scanner

 Description:
-Python port scanner that checks for open TCP ports between a defined range
+Port scanner script that checks for open TCP ports between a defined range
 - Scans ports using TCP sockets
 - Shows service names for common ports
 - Displays start and end time of scan